rjspencer/docs/theming.md

 PreviousBlogPostUrl, NextBlogPostUrl
 :	the permalink of the blog post previous/next to the current one if it exists

+### Variables With Options
+**PublishedDate**
+The date this blog post was published

+`format`

+	the format of the date according to PHP [date() function](http://php.net/date)

+    accepted values are a date format string, relative (returns time ago such as "5 seconds ago"), or gmdate (a GMT date in PHP date format 'Y-M-d h:i A')

+    defaults to `n/j/y`

+`shorttime`

+	whether or not to show the units of time in a contracted manner (i.e. secs vs seconds) when using format="relative"

+	accepted values are true or false

+	defaults to false

 ### If Statements
 `if:BlogPostHasPhoto`